rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 finally be distributed, and maybe even compiled for the Web in the future.
 Read more on the [WGSL-related blog post].

-In order to make advantage of the new superpowers, the [Rusty Vangers] game (the new working title) was published on Itch.io.
+In order to take advantage of the new superpowers, the [Rusty Vangers] game (the new working title) was published on Itch.io.

 [vange-rs]: https://github.com/kvark/vange-rs